missatrox44/choose-your-adventure/README.md

 # chooseYourAdventure
 Choose your adventure app written in C#

-Open terminal

-cd into project direction

-install dotnet CLi if you dont already have it
+## Installation
+- Ensure dotnet CLI is installed
+- Clone to local
+- `cd chooseYourAdventure`

-`dotnet run`
+- `dotnet run`

 Have fun!